flytbase/apidoc/source/includes/navigation/velocity_setpoint.md

      * True: The API call would return as soon as the command has been sent to the autopilot, irrespective of whether the vehicle has achieved the given velocity.
      * False: The API call would wait for the function to return, which happens when either the velocity setpoint is reached or timeout=30secs is over.
   * Relative:
      * True: All setpoints (vx,vy,vz, yaw_rate) are calculated relative to current velocity.
-E.g. if vehicle is already flying in X direction with 1 m/s and a velcity call is placed for 2 m/s with relative= True then vehicle velocity target will change to 1+2 = 3 m/s.
+E.g. if vehicle is already flying in X direction with 1 m/s and a velocity call is placed for 2 m/s with relative= True then vehicle velocity target will change to 1+2 = 3 m/s.
      * False: All setpoints (vx,vy,vz, yaw) are used as absolute velocity setpoints.
   * Body_frame
      * True: All the setpoints are converted to body frame.
         * Front of vehicle : +vx
         * Right of vehicle : +vy
-        * down: +vz
+        * Down: +vz
-        * yaw is calculated from front of vehicle.
+        * Yaw is calculated from front of vehicle.
      * False: All the setpoints are converted to local NED (North, East, Down) frame.
 Yaw is calculated from North.
 * Either body_frame or relative flag can be set to true at a time.
 If both are set then only body_frame is effective.
 * For yaw rate_ setpoint to be effective the yaw_rate_valid argument must be set to true.
 * This API overrides any previous mission / navigation API being carried out.
 * This API requires position lock.
 GPS, Optical Flow, VICON system can provide position data to vehicle.
 * To provide only Yaw_rate setpoint use this API with x,y,z arguments set to 0, relative=True, yaw_valid=True
 * Vehicle will keep flying in the direction specified by API if async= True.
-If async is False vehicle will stop after achiving target velocities in all directions.
+If async is False vehicle will stop after achieving target velocities in all directions.
 Make sure that you are handling such cases where vehicle might keep flying infinitely.
 * Following parameters need to be manually configured according to vehicle frame.
   * MPC_XY_VEL_MAX : Maximum horizontal velocity.
 For smaller and lighter this parameter could be set to value between 8 m/s to 15 m/s.
 For larger and heavier systems it is safer to set this value below 8 m/s.
   * MPC_Z_VEL_MAX : Maximum vertical velocity.
 For smaller and lighter this parameter could be set to value between 3 m/s to 10 m/s.
 For larger and heavier systems it is safer to set this value below 8 m/s.
   * In any case vehicle will not exceed these velocity limits.
-So velcity_set call with target velocity beyond these limits will never be returned successful in synchronous mode.
+So velocity_set call with target velocity beyond these limits will never be returned successful in synchronous mode.